Pratish10/Pratish10/README.md

 <!--- description -->
 <div id="user-content-toc">
   <ul align="center">
     <summary><p style="display: inline-block">Hi, Welcome.
 I’m Pratish Ninawe, and I am passionate about coding and designing new things.
 I have completed my bachelor's in IT with background in Full Stack Web Engineer and I am a self-taught programmer.
-I enjoy building customer-facing products, which enable me to have a visible impact produced by my contributions.
-I like steep learning curves and, in turn, the technologies on edge.
-My primary tech stack involves Reactjs, JavaScript for the front end and Nodejs, Postgresql for the back end.
-I can work on any framework with few steps of guidance.</p></summary>
+I am a Frontend Developer with 1+ years of experience building scalable, user-centric web applications using JavaScript, React, and modern frameworks.
+Proficient in delivering robust solutions, collaborating in agile teams, and contributing to both frontend and backend development.</p></summary>
   </ul>
 </div>